-The Board hereby delegates authority to the General Manager to review, consider, approve and/or deny application for Partnership Project Funding in amounts up to \$50,000 for any single project.
-This delegation of authority shall not exceed an aggregate total of \$400,000 in any single calendar year.
+The Board hereby delegates authority to the General Manager to review, consider, approve and/or deny application for the Community Funding Partnership in amounts up to \$50,000 for any single project.
+This delegation of authority shall not exceed an aggregate total of \$1,000,000 in any single calendar year.
 The General Manager shall abide by the terms of this Framework in considering any grant requests which fall within this delegation of authority.
 The General Manager shall provide a report to the Board on a quarterly basis of all requests approved or denied under this authority.